pierrickrogermele/dev-doc/vim.md

 `"k`         | Set/access (depending on the following command) register k (any letter can be used).
 Example: `"kyy`, `"kp`.
 `"K`         | Append to register k.
 `:reg`       | Get list of all actual registers.

+In command or insert mode:
+`C-R "`     | Paste.
+`C-R C-O "` | Pastes and handles control characters, if there are, inside the default register.

 Registers: